 Risk management activities are structured under the responsibility of the Board of Directors.
-Management of various risks that the Bank may be exposed to, including oversight of corporate risk management policies and practices, capital adequacy, planning and liquidity adequacy, is the responsibility of the Risk Committee, which consists of members of the Board of Directors.
+Besides oversight of corporate risk management policies and practices, capital adequacy and planning with liquidity adequacy, is the responsibility of the Risk Committee, which consists of members of the Board of Directors.
 Accordingly, the Risk Management, which performs risk management functions, reports to the Board of Directors via the Risk Committee, whereas the Internal Audit Department, performing internal audit functions, the Internal Control Unit, performing internal control functions, and the Compliance Department, which implements compliance controls and performs activities to prevent laundering proceeds of crime, and financing of terrorism, report directly to the Board of Directors.